 The red circle means no cars allowed.
 The numbers underneath are the times of day, using the 24-hour clock.
 So the sign above means no entry between 8 am and 8 pm.
 The fine print says that cars with a pass can enter.

 2 – All cities do not have the same rules, so learning the rules for Pisa may not be useful for Florence or Milan.
 In some cities, non-residents cannot enter the ZTL, period.
-In many cities, any car can enter, but only with a pass.
+In other cities, any car can enter, but only with a pass.
 In Milan, access to the ZTL, and what kind of pass is needed depends on how environmentally friendly the car is.
-Don’t worry, it’s written on the signs – you just need to recognize and read them.
+The details are written on the signs, so you just need to recognize and read them.
+But that’s not easy when you’re in a moving vehicle, and because these zones are in city centers, there are usually many other distractions such as pedestrians, bikes, vespas, narrow streets, lots of parked cars, etc.

-3 – Tickets are issued immediately and automatically, as soon as (and each time) the car crosses the ZTL boundary.
+3 – Zones are monitored by cameras, so tickets are issued immediately and automatically, as soon as (and each time) the car crosses the ZTL boundary.
 There is no chance to explain to an actual person, “but officer, I didn’t understand….”.
 The ticket is sent to the address registered with the car, or for a car rental company, the ticket will be forwarded to the home address associated with the credit card (with an additional forwarding fine and a fine from the car rental company – more details below).

-4 – GPS systems do not know about ZTL zones, and will pick the shortest route, which may indeed include driving straight into a ZTL.
+4 – GPS systems do not know about ZTL zones, and will just suggest the shortest route, which may indeed include driving straight into a ZTL.

-5 – It’s sometimes not possible to turn around in historical centers of Italian cities.
+5 – Once you’ve started approaching the ZTL area, it can be impossible to turn around.
 By the time you see the sign, you may not be able to avoid getting a fine.
 Due to traffic, narrow or one-way streets (which are probably the reasons the zone is designated ZTL), it may be necessary to enter the Zona Traffico Limitato in order to leave it.

 What does a ZTL ticket Cost?